maxpohlman/maxpohlman.github.io/index.md

 * Economic impacts of climate change on coastal communities

-* Market based solutions to sub-optimal climate-change response behavior

 * Applying economic theory to solve environmental issues

-* Cost efficient ways to mitigate environmental hazard damage
+* Econonomically efficient ways of improving healthcare

-* Economic impacts of implementation of green energy infrastructure, particularly offshore wind.
+* Using interactive visualizations to easily convey and present advanced data analysis

+* Construction of supervised learning modules to predict outcomes of economic, environmental, or healthcare trials and policies

 ----